LucianaMarques/soft_timer/README.md

 ### MCU's behavior

 The MCU's behavior is defined accordingly to the main() function defined in the source file soft_timer.c.
-It can be described in the following simple steps:
+It can be defined with the following simple steps:

 * Define the physical timer characteristics, that is, define the Prescaler, the reload value, whether it repeats or not and if IRQ handler if Timeout IRQ handler is required.